 Provide a snapshot of your business, including how long you have been in business, etc.

 Jacqueline Edwards’s home base is New York City, where she has owned and operated Business Pipeline, Inc., a financial business management firm, for over three decades.
-She is a talented Business Manager and Advanced Certified QuickBooks ProAdvisor offering bookkeeping, business consulting, marketing, and training to business owners.
-She’s uniquely equipped to help you manage, run, and grow your business before the accounting industry adopted the phrase business advisory.
+She is a talented business manager and advanced certified QuickBooks proadvisor who offers bookkeeping, business consulting, marketing, and training to business owners.
+She’s uniquely equipped to help you manage, run, and grow your business before the accounting industry adopts the phrase business advisory.
 As a Business Manager, she understands the internal and external factors that affect your organization’s growth.
 She can provide your daily operations with support and strategy to help you identify and take advantage of opportunities that protect you from inefficiencies and risks.
 Jacqueline has been a trusted partner in enriching her clients’ bookkeeping and business development initiatives and promoting economic growth with effective collaboration to pursue their most important goals.

 Business Pipeline has Business Managers who are exceptionally excellent at financial management, using QuickBooks Online as one of their primary tools and other proprietary software.
 We advise business owners and CEOs who want to grow their brands and services and utilize the latest technology to stay primed and competitive.
 Our talented consultants can also observe your business practices and offer strategic and measurable goals and ideas to increase profits, enhance invoicing efficiency, and build a healthier and more attractive brand.